Kay shares her story of how painful sex after giving birth affected her mental health.

-The 6-week postpartum check by your GP or OBGYN generally means you’ve been given the all-clear to “get down to it” and exercise again (10 weeks normally for c-section births).
+The 6-week postpartum check by your GP or OBGYN generally means you’ve been given the all-clear to have sex after giving birth and exercise again (10 weeks normally for c-section births).
 Although personally, my stitches might have healed but emotionally I did NOT feel ready.

 Wine was consumed and candles lit in a bid to get rid of the nerves.
-I’d made the mistake of reading Mumsnet stories online about how painful sex can be the first time after birth.
+I’d made the mistake of reading stories online about how painful sex can be the first time after birth.
 They weren’t wrong.
-It was painful and a bit shit to be honest.
+It was painful and terrible to be honest.
 I did feel relieved we’d got it out the way.
-I felt terrible even thinking that.
+I felt awful even thinking that.
 Sex was something that was supposed to be so intimate and I couldn’t wait to get it over and done with.

-I thought it would be easier the next time and the time after that, but it wasn’t getting any easier or any more comfortable and the pain was sometimes too much to bear.
+I thought sex after giving birth would be easier the next time and the time after that, but it wasn’t.
+Sex didn’t get any easier or any more comfortable and the pain was sometimes too much to bear.